Drainage system (geomorphology): Centripetal drainage pattern

 When the streams converge at a point, which is generally a depression or a basin they form centripetal or inland drainage pattern.

 Deranged drainage pattern

 A deranged drainage system is a drainage system in drainage basins where there is no coherent pattern to the rivers and lakes.
 These can form in areas with extensive limestone deposits, where surface streams can disappear into the groundwater via caves and subterranean drainage routes.
 They can also form in areas where there has been much geological disruption.

 A classic example is the Canadian Shield.
 During the last ice age, the topsoil was scraped off, leaving mostly bare rock.
-The melting of the glaciers left land with many irregularities of elevation and a great deal of water to collect in the low points, explaining the large number of lakes which are found in Canada.
-The drainage basins are young and are still sorting themselves out.
-Eventually the system will stabilize.
+The melting of the glaciers left land with many irregularities of elevation and a great deal of water to collect in the low points, resulting in the region's many lakes.
+The drainage basins are young and are still sorting themselves out; eventually the system will stabilize.